anhaidgroup/cloudlabeler/README.md

    - Click 'Open' at the bottom-right corner of Putty.
 You are now in the Command Shell of your EC2 instance.
 </details>

-6. In the Command Shell of your EC2 instance, if you haven't logged in, the first prompt should be 'login as'.
+6. In the Command Shell of your EC2 instance, if you haven't logged in, the first prompt is 'login as'.
 To login, type 'ubuntu' in the Command Shell of your EC2 instance because the default user name in ubuntu is 'ubuntu' and the default password is empty.

-7. Install Docker in your EC2 instance to help you deploy run cloud labeler in your EC2 instance.
-In the Command Shell of your EC2 instance, you should type the commands specified in [Docker installation tutorial](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce) to install Docker.
+7. Install Docker in your EC2 instance to help you deploy cloud labeler in your EC2 instance.
+In the Command Shell of your EC2 instance, type the commands specified in [Docker installation tutorial](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce) to install Docker.

 8. After you have installed Docker in your EC2 instance, you need to build the Docker image to run.
-You can pull the existing Docker image from Docker Hub we provide by typing the following command in the Command Shell of your EC2 instance.
+Pull the existing Docker image from Docker Hub we provide by typing the following command in the Command Shell of your EC2 instance.

     ```
     sudo docker pull zachary62/apache_labeler